erikpukinskis/nrtv-test/README.md

-**RunTest** lets you define tests in the same file where you define their dependencies:
+**run-test** lets you define tests in the same file where you define their dependencies:

 ```javascript
 var runTest = require("run-test")(require)